Virtual School Visits & Online Resources

 —School Library Journal

-Pam Berkman and I would love to arrange a visit to your elementary school classroom for activities and a discussion about our books in the At the Heels of History series.
+Looking ahead to Fall 2020, Pam and I would love to arrange a visit to your elementary school classroom for activities and a discussion about our books in the At the Heels of History series.
 We can visit virtually, or in person if you are in the San Francisco Bay Area.
 You can see a description of our school visit below and can download it here

 Filigree’s Midnight Ride (At the Heels of History, Book 1) Classroom Visit Program